kavismith/vpn-usage/README.md

 </p>
 <p>
 Pull up your web browser and go to www.google.com.
-Now, you wee see that your web page will be in Japanese whci is really cool.
+Now, you will see that your web page will be in Japanese which is really cool.
 So, we connected to a VM(virtual Machine) from the states, which had a locale in India and from that VM we connected to a VPN that has a locale in Japan.
 Now, all of our browsing has a locale from Japan
 </p>
 <br />